Georges Lemaître: Work on cosmology

 On his return to Belgium in 1925, Lemaître became a part-time lecturer at the Catholic University of Louvain and began working on a report that was finally published in 1927 in the Annales de la Société Scientifique de Bruxelles ("Annals of the Scientific Society of Brussels"), under the title Un Univers homogène de masse constante et de rayon croissant rendant compte de la vitesse radiale des nébuleuses extragalactiques ("A homogeneous Universe of constant mass and growing radius accounting for the radial velocity of extragalactic nebulae").
 There he developed (independently of the earlier work of Alexander Friedmann) the argument that the equations of Albert Einstein's general theory of relativity implied that the Universe is not static (see Friedmann equations).
 Lemaître connected this prediction to what he argued was a simple relation of proportionality between the average recessional velocity of galaxies and their distance to the Earth.

 This 1927 paper had little impact because the Annales de la Société Scientifique de Bruxelles were not widely read by astronomers or physicists outside of Belgium.
-Moreover, the initial state that Lemaître proposed for the Universe in this 1927 paper was Einstein's model of a static universe with a cosmological constant, but at this time, Einstein insisted that only a static picture of the universe was physically acceptable.
+Moreover, in this 1927 paper Lemaître assumed a universe with a positive cosmological constant, but at this time, Einstein insisted that only a universe in which the cosmological constant had the precise value to make it static was physically acceptable.
 Lemaître later recalled Einstein saying to him: "vos calculs sont corrects, mais votre physique est abominable" ("your calculations are correct, but your physics is abominable").

 Also in 1927, Lemaître returned to MIT to defend his doctoral dissertation on The gravitational field in a fluid sphere of uniform invariant density according to the theory of relativity.
-Upon obtaining that second doctorate, Lemaître's was appointed ordinary professor at the Catholic University of Louvain.
+Upon obtaining that second doctorate, Lemaître was appointed ordinary professor at the Catholic University of Louvain.